36 Warning Signs Your Heart Sends You

 You're Always Exhausted

-We get it: there just aren’t enough hours in the day to get everything done and get a good night's rest, too.
-While there are tons of things in this world that can make you sleepy, from a lack of caffeine to poor sleep, sudden, unshakable fatigue can also be an indication your heart isn't doing its job effectively.
+We get it: You don't have enough hours in the day to get everything done and get a good night's rest, too.
+Tons of things in this world can make you sleepy, from a lack of caffeine to poor sleep, but sudden, unshakable fatigue can be an indication your heart isn't doing its job effectively.
 When your heart isn't firing on all cylinders, it limits the amount of oxygen-rich blood to your organs, making everything you do both more difficult and more draining.
 Coupled with the fluid buildup in the lungs that often accompanies heart disease and you've got a recipe for serious exhaustion.

 You're Not Hungry